pemistahl/lingua/README.md

 > :quit
 Bye!
 Ciao!
 Tschüss!
 Salut!
 ```

+### <a name="library-contribution"></a> Do you want to contribute?

+In case you want to contribute something to *lingua* even though it's in a very early stage of development, then I encourage you to do so nevertheless.
+Do you have ideas for improving the API?
+Are there some specific languages that you want to have supported early?
+Or have you found any bugs so far?
+Feel free to open an issue or send a pull request.
+It's very much appreciated. :-)

 ### <a name="whats-next"></a> What's next for upcoming versions?
 - languages, languages, even more languages :-)